daskeyboard/daskeyboard-applet--flight-price-watcher/README.md

 # Q Applet: Flight Price Watcher

-This applet will help the user find the best flight prices.
+This applet displays the price trend of a selected flight.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--fly-me)

 ## Example

-Displays a notification on Das Keyboard Q series according to the price of the flight.
+This applet will change the color of the key on the keyboard according to the maximum price the user can afford and the price trend:

-First, the user has to set a threshold for his flight.
-The threshold will allow the user to set an average price he doesn't want to exceed.
-In order to do it he has to go on the skyscanner website and check the average price of the selected flight.
-Then, he will be able to set it on the designated input.
-The selected keyboard key will be green or yellow if the price of the flight is under the selected average price and orange or red if not.
-When the user will load the applet, the first price collected by the API will be saved in the store during 24 hours and it will be compared to the prices collected every minute.
-Thereby the user will be able to follow the evolution of the price of his flight for a 24 hours period.
-Incase the price of the flight is under the selected average price: if the price collected every minute is under the price saved in the store the key will be green, otherwise it will be yellow.
-Incase the price of the flight is above the selected average price: if the price collected every minute is under the price saved in the store the key will be orange, otherwise it will be red.
+- <span style="color:green">Green</span>: The price is decreasing and is under the maximum price the user can afford.
+- <span style="color:yellow">Yellow</span>: The price is increasing and is under the maximum price the user can afford.
+- <span style="color:orange">Orange</span>: The price is decreasing and is above the maximum price the user can afford.
+- <span style="color:red">Red</span>: The price is increasing and is above the maximum price the user can afford.

+## Account set up

+An account at [Skyscanner Flight Search](https://rapidapi.com/skyscanner/api/skyscanner-flight-search) is required in order to get an API key.

+The user needs to make sure he uses the key labeled `X-RapidAPI-Key` and paste it into the Flight Price Watcher applet.

 ![Flight Price Watcher on a Das Keyboard Q](assets/image.png "Flight Price Watcher result")